 - Table Analysis questions are shown with a main sort and several alternate sorts.
 You may not need every sort. - Graphics Interpretation questions include drop down boxes.
-In this book, the box is shown as a fill-in blank and the answers printed below the blank. - For Multi-Source Reasoning questions, we've printed what's on each tab consecutively on the page. - For some questions, you'll see (A), (B), (C), etc. next to answer choices.
+In this book, the box is shown as a fill-in blank and the answers are printed below the blank. - For Multi-Source Reasoning questions, we've printed what's on each tab consecutively on the page. - For some questions, you'll see (A), (B), (C), (D), and (E) next to the answer choices.
 These are included only to make it easier to check your work.
 These do not appear on the real GMAT.

-We've included answers to this section starting on page 461.
+We've included answers to this section starting on page 445.